Community Partners in Business Development

 Soulard or "the Island" is St. Louis' oldest neighborhood and boosts one of the largest Mardi Gras celebrations in the world; Soulard features diverse shops, restaurants and bars.
 The Soulard Business Association supports and promotes the surrounding historic neighborhood through a variety of special events, public improvements and marketing campaigns.

 South Grand Community Improvement District

-The South Grand District is a hub of the of St. Louis international community and offers a variety of ethnic restaurants, small shops and bars.
-The South Grand CID enhances the community by promoting safety, cleanliness, commercial tenant retention, and infrastructure improvements.
+The South Grand District is a hub of the St. Louis international community and offers a variety of ethnic restaurants, small shops and bars.
+The South Grand Community Improvement District (CID) enhances the community by promoting safety, cleanliness, commercial tenant retention, and infrastructure improvements.

 St. Louis Healthy Corner Store Project

 The St. Louis Healthy Corner Store Project is a partnership between the City of St. Louis, the University of Missouri Extension and St. Louis Development Corporation to improve neighborhood access to healthy, affordable foods.